lohiaaditya/sentinel-honeypot_loganalysis/README.md

 ## Methodology

-1. Deployed a Windows VM on Microsoft Azure with an intentionally permissive Network Security Group (all inbound traffic allowed) and the Windows Firewall disabled — turning it into a honeypot.
+1. Deployed a Windows VM on Microsoft Azure with an intentionally permissive Network Security Group and the Windows Firewall disabled — turning it into a honeypot.
 2. Connected the VM to a Log Analytics Workspace and Microsoft Sentinel via the Windows Security Events (AMA) connector.
-3. Let the VM sit exposed to live internet traffic for 48 hours, collecting Windows Security Event logs (including Event ID 4625 — failed logon, and 4624 — successful logon).
+3. Let the VM sit exposed to live internet traffic for 48 hours, collecting Windows Security Event logs.
-4. Imported a GeoIP watchlist (~54,000 IP ranges) into Sentinel to enrich attacker IP addresses with geographic location data.
+4. Imported a GeoIP watchlist into Sentinel to enrich attacker IP addresses with geographic location data.
-5. Queried and analyzed the resulting dataset using KQL (Kusto Query Language).
+5. Queried and analyzed the resulting dataset using KQL.
 6. Built a Sentinel Workbook to visualize attacker geography on a live attack map.

 ## Key Findings